 This week we have a great price on Asparagus- great time to stock up.
-The month of March usually lends way to the best price on this all time favorite.
+The month of February or March usually lend way to the best price on this all time favorite.
 To take advantage of the low price, it’s a great idea to freeze so you can save later.

 Reader Beth was generous enough to send forward her tips for freezing asparagus in hopes it will encourage some of you to give it a try yourself.